nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting the results : `sort`

-Sorts the results by name / subject / classes.
+Sorts the results by name / subject / classes / attendance.

 Format: `sort [ATTRIBUTE]`

 * Sorts the results based on the specified `ATTRIBUTE`.
 The available attributes are `name`, `subject`, `class`.
-* `sort name` sorts the results by name in alphabetical order
+* `sort name` sorts the results by name in alphabetical order.
-* `sort subject` sorts the results by the subjects they take in alphabetical order
+* `sort subject` sorts the results by the subjects they take in alphabetical order.
+It will only consider the first subject in the list for sorting.
 * `sort class` sorts the results by class in alphanumerical order.
+It will only consider the first class in the list for sorting.
+* `sort attendance` sorts the results by the number of days attended by Students in ascending order.
+It will put Teachers at the end of the list.
 * The command applies to the current list of displayed results.
 * Sorting is case-insensitive.